Skip to main contentIntegration Learning Hub

 NarrationTo automate customer interactions with our company in this demo, we will use App Connect for application integration, API Connect for API management, and the Asset Repository as our centralized hub for allowing our teams to work together with integration assets.
 Let’s open our App Connect Designer.

-Action 1.3.1Click ace-designer-demo to open the Integration dashboard.
+Action 1.3.1Click ace-designer-ai to open the Integration design.

 300 api demo 1 3 1